How Much Freedom Does An Effectiveness Metric Really Have?: A New Perspective -- IPSO

 The non-green minority of cases represent system pairs for which disagreement occurs.
 Figure~\ref{fig-heat} helps understand the situations in which that happens.\footnote{{\citet{vss17tois}}, and perhaps others, make use of a similar triangular presentation.} To form each pane the $110$ systems submitted to the {\Robust} track were ordered by average ${\Prec}@10$ score, and then the $5{,}995$ individual system-vs-system experiments that were aggregated into the ``${\Prec}@10$, $k=10$, Student $t$ test'' bar in Figure~\ref{fig-hist2} were each represented by a colored dot placed according to the ranks of the two systems.
 For example, the dot at bottom left in each pane represents the ``best'' versus ``second best'' system, and the dot at top right is ``second worst'' versus ``worst''.
 Dots along the diagonal edge similarly represent systems being compared to the ones immediately adjacent to them in the system ordering induced by ${\Prec}@10$.

 In each of the four panes in Figure~\ref{fig-heat} there is a distinctive pattern of dark green (both ${\Prec}@10$ and $\IPSO$ indicate significance) and light green (neither indicate significance), with a transition region between of grey and mustard-colored points.
 Note how increasing the stringency of the significance threshold (moving from pane~(a) to pane~(b), and similarly moving from pane~(c) to pane~(d)) and reducing the number of topics employed (moving from pane~(a) to pane~(c), and similarly moving from pane~(b) to pane~(d)) both shift the balance between dark green and light green, but don't alter the overall pattern.
 Note also how the grey ``$\IPSO$ only'' cells tend to spread into (that is, be surrounded by) the light green zone, whereas the mustard-colored ``${\Prec}@10$ only'' cells tend to spread into the dark green zone.
 In Figure~\ref{fig-heat}(a), $67.4$\% of the plotted dots are dark green and $7.5$\% are mustard, with ${\Prec}@10$ identifying a total of $74.9$\% of system pairs as being significantly different when the Student $t$ test is employed.
 On the other hand, $\IPSO$ and the Sign test achieve a total of $71.4$\%.
 That these rates are different is of no concern.
-In particular, the statistical tests are different, and $\IPSO$ significance is a broader outcome than is ${\Prec}@10$ significance, and hence can be regarded as being correspondingly more challenging to achieve.
+In particular, the statistical tests are different, and $\IPSO$ significance is in one sense a broader outcome than is ${\Prec}@10$ significance, making it harder to achieve, but at the same time is also a weaker outcome, since it is based only on the $\NS$ and $\NI$ counts (with both groups permitting score equality), rather than on score differences.